jennyslu/load-prediction/README.md

 Both in-sample and out-of-sample validation should be done.

+Load forecasting is a technique used by power companies to predict the power or energy needed to balance the supply and load demand at all the times.
+It is mandatory for proper functioning of electrical industry.

 # Data
 The kWh data is 15 minute interval data and runs from roughly 11/1/12 to 12/1/13.